awoo424/algotrading/docs/source/introduction.rst

 -----------------------------

 | While technical analysis concentrates on the study of market action,
-  the fundamental analysis focuses on the economic forces of supply and demand that leads to price movements.
+  fundamental analysis focuses on the economic forces of supply and demand that leads to price movements.

 .. admonition:: Definition
-   :class: myOwnStyle

    | The **fundamental analysis** approach examines all of the relevant factors affecting
      the price of a stock in order to determine the intrinsic value of that